 Dr. Pauline Dixon

-Professor Pauline Dixon has a Personal Chair of International Development and Education at Newcastle University in the North East of England.
+GIS Expert Professor Pauline Dixon, PhD, is a Professor of International Development and Education at Newcastle University in the North East of England.